Security Systems for Healthcare Facilities: HIPAA and Physical Security

 Phase 3 — Audit documentation produces the logs, reports, and access records required to demonstrate compliance during HHS Office for Civil Rights investigations or internal risk assessments.
 Video retention schedules, access log archives, and alarm event histories must align with the facility's documented risk analysis.

 ASIS International's Physical Security Professional (PSP) certification defines the professional qualification standard for practitioners designing these integrated systems in regulated environments.
-The security systems directory purpose and scope page describes how qualified providers are categorized within this reference platform.
+The security systems provider network purpose and scope page describes how qualified providers are categorized within this reference platform.

 Common scenarios